Dexesttp/hkxpack/README.md

 You may find all available information under /doc.
 It contains mostly analysis and comparison of the hkx files as well as some software architecture concepts of the hkxpack software.

 You might find out that some of the data required to run the tool is missing.
 That's because the 'classXML' files are obtained from the Fallout 4 game.
 You'll need the game to retrieve the files and, to prevent possible legal issues, they're not included in the sources.
-The way to obtain these files is currently build specifically for one machine, and its distribution isn't a priority.
+The way to obtain these files is currently built specifically for one machine, and its distribution isn't a priority.

 # Contributions